Litigation, Other Contingencies and Guarantees

 Other Legal Proceedings

 We are subject to various other legal and governmental proceedings involving routine litigation incidental to our business.
-Accruals have been established based on our best estimates of our potential liability in certain of these matters, including certain matters discussed above, all of which we believe aggregate to an amount that is not material to the Consolidated Financial Statements.
+Accruals have been established based on our best estimates of our potential liability in certain of these matters, which we believe aggregate to an amount that is not material to the Consolidated Financial Statements.
 These estimates were developed in consultation with in-house and outside counsel.
 While no assurance can be given as to the ultimate outcome of these matters, we currently believe that the final resolution of these actions, individually or in the aggregate, will not have a material adverse effect on our results of operations, financial position, liquidity or capital resources.

 The entire disclosure for commitments and contingencies.